ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab02_new.md

 print(x)
 ```

 Save the file as `testSum.py`.
-When you save the file, be sure you save it inside the `~/github/spis19-lab02-Name-Name` folder that corresponds to your local GitHub repo.
+When you save the file, make sure you save it inside the `~/github/spis19-lab02-Name-Name` folder that corresponds to your local GitHub repo.
 It is important that it is saved there, and not somewhere else.
 If you save it in another place, the next few steps of the lab won't work properly.

 Have a look at the code.
-It consists of a simple function that returns the sum of two input arguments; this function is called and the result is printed.
+It consists of a function that returns the sum of two input arguments; this function is called and the result is printed.
 This should make sense to you based on what you've learned about Python so far.

 Now let's run the program.
 Open a second terminal window and navigate to the `~/github/spis19-lab02-Name-Name` folder.
 Before we run the code, however, let's quickly double check the file is indeed there.
-Do `ls` command as shown below.
+Run the `ls` command as shown below.
 You should see your file.

 ```